BccNodes/BccNodes/README.md

 1. We provide RPC, API, EXPLORER services for both Mainnets and TestNets.
 2. We offer IBC Relayer service on cosmos blockchains.
 3. I share the technical details of the projects and the curious ones on my blog in my local language.
-4. We provide moderator/ambassador services for projects and their communities
+4. We provide moderator/ambassador services for projects and their communities.

 ## Things I am passionate about